K-Drama Review: “When The Camellia Blooms” Ruminates On The Messages Of Self Love & Keeping Functional Relationships

 A single mother who discovered love in a small town hounded by an unsolved serial killing stigma appears heavy on paper.
 Hence, the comforting feel of When The Camellia Blooms strangely does not fit its premise.
 Therefore, it layers as an additional charm of the narrative.

 When a drama with a big cast makes you remember all the characters that paraded and their connection to the main leads; that is considered commendable.
 Moreover, the thrilling elements of the plot indirectly highlighted the goal to make its heroine blossomed to her very best version.

 Dong Baek’s character gives a new meaning to “girl power”.
 Her neon label tag as “unfortunate woman” drove the narrative of a unique underdog story that did not utilize annoying villain.
 Instead, it focused on her inner challenges to strengthen herself so she can face all demons, may it be self-encouraged or life inflicted.

 Woman Empowering & Life Affirming

-Fully understanding that her being soft-hearted left her fewer retreat routes to protect herself and her loved ones, she moves to change.
+Fully understanding that her being soft-hearted left her fewer retreat routes to protect herself and her loved ones, she moved to change.
 Her character development served as the lingering impression of the series.
 The endearing at times mushy romance was just a bonus.

 With a woman-empowering theme, this drama is a superb encouraging watch not just for single mothers, but for women of all ages.
-More so, the parent-child bond scenes abundant in the drama provided thoughtful lessons making the series perfect to watch with your family.
+More so, the parent-child relationship scenes abundant in the drama provided thoughtful lessons making the series perfect to watch with your family.